thesummer/ususat/README.md

 Create new build directory:

-rm -rf build
+rm -rf build-test

-mkdir build
+mkdir build-test

 Step into the directory:

-cd build
+cd build-test

 Create makefiles using cmake: